Nagendra1997/mesibo-documentation/android_custom_tutorial.md

   ```

-Mesibo has all modes required by user to minimize the effort of cutomizing and development.
-Even after this if you like to customize your and have your own UI you are welcome to do so.
-Customiztion we will see further in this section.
+Mesibo has all modes required by the user to minimize the effort of customizing and development.
+Even after this if you like to customize your and have your UI you are welcome to do so.
+Customization we will see further in this section.

-Now, you have a general idea how we load Mesibo fragments from your own created activity.
-Let's see the how to load  `MessageFragment`.
+Now, you have a general idea of how we load Mesibo fragments from your own created activity.
+Let's see how to load  `MessageFragment`.

 ## Using Mesibo MessagingFragment

 MessagingFragment loads chat view when you click on any of the existing chat or start a new chat.
 Mesibo MessagingFragment renders all messages and populate a recycler view with messages.

-As you have seen above how simple is it to load MessageUserList, similarly loading MessagingFragment is also extreamly easy, `YourActivity` implements `MesiboMessageListFragment.FragmentListener` that gives you 2 methods -
+As you have seen above how simple is it to load MessageUserList, similarly loading MessagingFragment is also extremely easy, `YourActivity` implements `MesiboMessageListFragment.FragmentListener` that gives you 2 methods -

-- `Mesibo_onClickUser()` - This method handles users click on the userlist.
-When you click on any of the User from user list, this method is invoked and it returns false that means it returns dafault chat view to you.
+- `Mesibo_onClickUser()` - This method handles users click on the user list.
+When you click on any of the User from user list, this method is invoked and it returns false which means it returns default chat view to you.
 Now, Using MesiboMessaging Frgamnet, You need to start mesibo `MessagingActivity` and pass your argument.
 You need to return true in this case to load Mesibo Messaging fragment.